jwds1978/jwds1978.github.io/_posts/2017-04-21-some-thoughts-about-abuse-anger-and-victimization.md

-  pushing her to it again&hellip;&nbsp; The first time, it was Jonathon, and now it was Usher.&nbsp; She'd just gotten herself out of an abusive and controlling relationship with Jonathon, and now, Usher was trying to take advantage of her at her most vulnerable.&nbsp; Quite frankly, I can think of nothing that disgusts me more than a shitbag predator such as him.&nbsp; The safest place on the planet, for Claire or anybody else that is remotely close to me, is in my vicinity.&nbsp; I'm the gimp that I am today for protecting and fighting for people that I didn't personally know&hellip;&nbsp; To what extent do you think
+  pushing her to it again&hellip;&nbsp; The first time, it was Jonathon, and now it was Usher.&nbsp; She'd just gotten herself out of an abusive and controlling relationship with Jonathon, and now, Usher was trying to take advantage of her at her most vulnerable.&nbsp; Quite frankly, I can think of nothing that disgusts me more than a shitbag predator such as him.&nbsp; The safest place on the planet, for Claire or anybody else that is remotely close to me, is in my vicinity.&nbsp; I'm the gimp that I am today due to protecting and fighting for people that I didn't personally know&hellip;&nbsp; To what extent do you think
-  I'd go to protect somebody that I give a damn about?&nbsp; If I'd done nothing and/or turned a blind eye to what she'd told me, would it be murder or suicide?&nbsp; If I'd have done nothing, and anything were to have happened to her, would I be responsible?&nbsp; Legally speaking, probably, not.&nbsp;
-  Morally, however, most fucking definitely.
+  I'd go to protect somebody that I give a damn about?&nbsp; If I'd done nothing and/or turned a blind eye to what she'd told me, would it be murder or suicide?&nbsp; If I'd have done nothing, and anything were to have happened to her, would I be responsible?&nbsp; Legally speaking, probably, not&hellip;&nbsp; Morally, however, most fucking definitely.
 </p>
 <img
   alt="" height="409" src="{{ site.uri.assets }}/blog/2017/04/21/some-thoughts-about-abuse-anger-and-victimization/sexual-predator_482x409.png"